 The Hearing Panel's decision about whether or not there has been a breach of the Code of Conduct and, if so, what sanction is to be applied will be noted in the table below shortly after the conclusion of the Hearing.

-The Standards Commission will redact the name of a complainant from the published written decision provided the complainant is not a councillor, member of a devolved public body or MSP.
+The Standards Commission will redact the name of a complainer from the published written decision provided the complainant is not a councillor, member of a devolved public body or MSP.
 This applies to all written decisions published after 26 January 2015.